 Last night Neylan was hiding behind some of my old Fine Arts dresses from college.
-He looked out from behind a blue and black dress saying, “I see you, Daddy.”
+He looked out from behind a blue and black dress saying, case “I see you, treat Daddy.”
 He then hid himself behind dress again.
-The Husband looked up from his work and replied, “I can’t see you.
+The Husband looked up from his work and replied, medical “I can’t see you.
 The dress is over your face.”
 And so Ney looked out from the dress at me and said, “I see you, Mommy.”
 He then laughed hysterically while still looking at me.
 “I see you, Neylan.”
 I said.

 Looking my child in the eye and seeing him means so much more than I can even describe to you.
 Why does it mean so much?
 Because looking him in the eye and stroking his head were all I had for about 2 1/2 weeks.

 I was very blessed to be able to hold my child to my heart after he was born.
 He nursed like it was instinct, but was taken away from me to another hospital soon after.
 At 2:30 in the morning on the 11th of July, I cried myself to sleep because the one I just gave birth to was 70 miles away.

 Anyone who has been following us knows that he had surgery the morning after his birth and was put into gallows traction with his legs at a 90 degree angle for almost 3 weeks.
 Looking back I am extremely glad they put him in traction because his repair didn’t fail and his hips are doing amazingly well.
 I will not lie to you; It was not easy.